michaeldavitt/michaeldavitt/README.md

 My Name is Michael Davitt.
 I am a graduate of the UCD Bachelor of Science degree in Actuarial and Financial Studies, currently pursuing a Higher Diploma in Computer Science (Conversion), with the aim of acquiring a job in tech/finance.
 I have 1 year of experience working in the insurance industry, where I was involved in actuarial auditing.
-At the moment, I am working on improving my front-end web development skills through personal projects and collaboration with others.
+I am currently learning the fundamentals of computer science, and am supplimenting this learning through the creation of personal and collaborative projects.

 ---